Google Slides: Collaboration and revision history

 Google Slides serves as a collaborative tool for cooperative editing of presentations in real time.
 Presentations can be shared, opened, and edited by multiple users simultaneously and users can see slide-by-slide and character-by-character changes as other collaborators make edits.
-Changes are automatically saved to Google's servers and a revision history is automatically kept and users have the option of reverting to previous versions.
+Changes are automatically saved to Google's servers and a revision history is automatically kept with the option of reverting to previous versions.

 An editor's current position is represented with an editor-specific color/cursor, so if another editor happens to be viewing the same slide, they can see edits as they occur.
 A sidebar chat functionality allows collaborators to discuss edits.
 The revision history allows users to see the additions made to a document, with each author distinguished by color.
 Only adjacent revisions can be compared and users cannot control how frequently revisions are saved.
 Files can be exported to a user's local computer in a variety of formats, including HTML, .jpg, and PDF.